PyDrocsid/documentation/docs/cogs/information/server_info.md

 ### `bots`
-The `.server bots` command shows a list of all bots on this server and their online status.
+The `.server bots` command shows a list of all bots in this server and their online status.

 ```css
 .server bots